Best Cornbread Dressing Recipe

 Instructions

 • Preheat oven to 350 degrees.
-Generously spray or grease a 9 X 11 casserole.
+Generously spray or grease a 9 X 11 baking dish.

 • In a large bowl, crumble cornbread.